My Guide Website?

 The Home Café is the perfect place to end a visit, serving hot and cold drinks and a range of inviting food dishes.
 A small retail area includes original art works and gifts for purchase.

+Event spaces feature an award-winning Auditorium, spacious Foyers, captivating exhibition areas, and adaptable meeting rooms.
 The centre offers two seminar rooms.
 Both the Pipitea and Thorndon rooms are 62sqm each and can seat 20 boardroom or 40 theatre style.
 Both rooms can be joined to double the capacity.

 8:30am - 5.00pm Monday to Sunday